llvm/llvm-project/llvm/docs/RISCVUsage.rst

 Supported
   Fully supported by the compiler.
 This includes everything in Assembly Support, along with - if relevant - C language intrinsics for the instructions and pattern matching by the compiler to recognize idiomatic patterns which can be lowered to the associated instructions.

+.. _riscv-rve-note:

+``E``
+  Support of RV32E/RV64E and ilp32e/lp64e ABIs are experimental.
+To be compatible with the implementation of ilp32e in GCC, we don't use aligned registers to pass variadic arguments.
+Furthermore, we set the stack alignment to 4 bytes for types with length of 2*XLEN.

 .. _riscv-scalar-crypto-note1: